 Location, location, location: We are thrilled that our second full-service sailing school in Warwick, Rhode Island is attracting folks who live all over New England and areas as far away as California, Canada, and Mexico!
-Our new multi-media classroom and top-notch marina facilities at Brewer Yacht Yard, Cowesett are located in the heart of picturesque Narragansett Bay.
+Our multi-media classroom and top-notch marina facilities at Safe Harbor Marina, Cowesett are located in the heart of picturesque Narragansett Bay.
 Both Warwick and East Greenwich, RI have extremely active sailing communities, and Black Rock is excited to be able to introduce new sailors to this incredible sailing venue.

 Narragansett Bay is renowned for it’s dependable winds, numerous scenic and protected harbors, and relatively light boating traffic.
 These waters have become a favorite location for our instructors to teach ASA 101 Basic Keelboat, ASA 103 Basic Coastal Cruising, and ASA 104 Bareboat Charter Certification.
 Most of our Adventure Cruising “courses” will be departing from this location as well.

 Value: We are positive that no other sailing school in Rhode Island (or New England for that matter) matches the quality and value that Black Rock Sailing School delivers.
 Compare us to other Rhode Island sailing schools and you will find our sailing lessons are second to none: